 MILWAUKEE (AP) -- The Green Bay Packers had another year of record revenues, yet income fell after making some high-priced player moves.

-The NFL's only publicly owned team said Thursday that revenue rose 5 percent from 2013 to $324 million.
+The NFL's only publicly owned team said Thursday that revenue rose 5 percent to $324 million.
 Team president Mark Murphy credited the boost to another winning season that culminated with a third straight NFC North title, as well as increased revenue sharing across the league.

 Total expenses increased nearly 18 percent to $298 million.
 The Packers still drew a net income of $25 million, but that was down 41 percent from last year.

-The Packers are required to release detailed financial data as a publicly owned team.
+At the end of their fiscal year, the Packers are required to release detailed financial data as a publicly owned team.

 Murphy cited a $35 million spike in player costs to a record $171 million for much of the increase in expenses.